cosinekitty/astronomy/source/c/README.md

 <a name="astro_equator_date_t"></a>
 ### `astro_equator_date_t`

-**Selects the date on which the Earth's equator to be used for representing equatorial coordinates.**
+**Selects the date for which the Earth's equator is to be used for representing equatorial coordinates.**